Back to news

 Babylonstoren

-Daily activities include cellar tours, exploring the gardens, a farm shop, spa and wine tasting.
+Daily activities include cellar tours, exploring the gardens, a farm shop, a spa and wine tasting.

 Please note that this wine estate charges an entrance fee for all visitors.